Averylamp/Dear-Watson/README.md

 ### See Highlights of Your Day
 ![](readme_images/highlights.jpg)

 You can view any of your previous entries to refresh your memory of the events that day and how you felt.
-Additionally, you can see a graph of your emotions over time.
+Additionally, you can see a graph of your emotions over time, as well as keywords to remind you of what you did each day.